dbharbin/trs-dev/README.md

 # Setup Instructions

 * Assure Docker is installed on your local development machine.
-  /home/dev$: docker --version
-  Docker version 20.10.19, build d85ef84

-* Clone this repo to a local directory
+If not, install it.
 ```
 /home/dev$: docker --version;
 Docker version 20.10.19, build d85ef84;
 ```

+* Clone this repo to a local directory

 # Doing builds